rorcores/rorllm/README.md

 ## Limitations

-- As a 124M parameter model, RorChat has significantly lower capabilities than modern large language models
+- As a 124M parameter model, RorLLM has significantly lower capabilities than modern large language models
 - The persona makes it clear that it "tries its best" but isn't highly intelligent
 - Limited context window compared to modern models
 - No knowledge of events after the training cutoff in the datasets